RackHD/docs/docs/rackhd/ubuntu_package_installation.rst

 All the services are started and have logs in /var/log/rackhd.
-Verify with 'ps aux | grep node'
+Verify with ``service on-[something] status``

 #######